-Brittany Flaherty-Ryan is the Founder and Director of Kimberton Dance Academy.
+Brittany Ryan is the Founder and Director of Kimberton Dance Academy.
 Brittany began her training at the Chester Valley Dance Academy in Exton, PA and at Anna Marie’s Dance Studio in Wilmington, DE.
 She continued her training at Indiana University and Temple University, where she graduated Summa Cum Laude in Strategic and Organizational Communications with a Minor in Business.
 Brittany also attended the Houston Ballet Academy’s Summer Program for two summers on scholarship as well as the pilot program for the Hampton Dance Festival.
 Brittany has performed with the First State Ballet Theatre, the Rebecca Davis Dance Company and ContempraDance Theatre, among others.
 Since 2006, she has been a member of Opus1 Contemporary Dance and continues to perform with them.
-In 2013, Brittany became the Artistic Director for the Schuylkill Valley Regional Dance Company and successfully produced a beautiful Nutcracker with them.
-After a short hiatus with the non-profit to reorganize, she is once again the AD for the company which has made it’s new home at the KDA studios.
+In 2013, Brittany became the Artistic Director for the Schuylkill Valley Regional Dance Company and produces an annual Nutcracker for the Company.
 Kimberton Dance Academy was named the official school of the Schuylkill Valley Regional Dance Company in 2015.

 Tim Early currently shares duties as co-director of the Philadelphia based modern company Opus I Contemporary.
 In addition to working with many choreographers including Roni Koresh, Matthew Neenan, Scott Jovovich, Charles Anderson, Eva Gholson, Terry Beck, and Christopher Flemming, he continues to perform with the Brandywine Ballet and Pennsylvania Academy of Ballet.
 He has been on faculty at Mount Holyoke College, Lafayette College, Moravian College, West Chester University, and currently Temple University.
 Since 1999, Tim Early has headed the dance department at the Performing Arts Institute in Wilkes-Barre, PA.
 Tim is trained in ballet, modern and jazz and enjoys a full time teaching schedule.
 In his spare time he is an avid photographer and loves riding his bike.